DaurenAmanbayev/java-core/README.md

 # java-core
-This repo contains some examples from the pluralsight java core course
+This repo contains some examples from the pluralsight java core course, and course files in archive